Self-associated three-dimensional cones: Introduction

-The first result implies that the condition on a cone $K$ of being self-associated is equivalent to a condition involving the metric of the corresponding affine sphere only.
-This condition states that whenever the affine sphere is isometric to another affine sphere, the cones corresponding to the other affine sphere must be linearly isomorphic to $K$ (Corollary \ref{cor:other_cond}).

-In Section \ref{subs:Killing} we show the existence of the Killing vector field $\psi$ on the affine sphere of a self-associated cone (Lemma \ref{lem:Killing}).
-We exploit that the conformal automorphisms of the domain $M$ form a finite-dimensional Lie group.
-This group contains a subgroup $G$ which preserves the pair $(u,U)$ up to multiplication of $U$ by a unimodular complex constant, and $G$ contains a subgroup $G_0$ which leaves $(u,U)$ invariant.
-A topological argument shows that the quotient $\mathfrak g/\mathfrak g_0$ of the corresponding Lie algebras is non-trivial.
-A suitably normalized representative of this quotient then defines the sought Killing vector field $\psi$.
-On the other hand, the existence of such a Killing vector field on the affine sphere corresponding to a cone $K$ implies that all associated affine spheres are conformally isomorphic, and hence all cones associated to $K$ are linearly isomorphic to $K$ by a unimodular automorphism of $\mathbb R^3$.
-Thus the cone $K$ is self-associated (Lemma \ref{lem:reverse_Killing}).

-In Section \ref{sec:cubic_class} we classify the pairs $(\psi,U)$, where $\psi$ is a vector field on $M$ generating a 1-parametric group of conformal automorphisms of $M$ which multiply $U$ by unimodular complex constants, up to conformal isomorphisms.
-By the uniformization theorem we may assume that $M = \mathbb C$ or $M = \mathbb D$, where $\mathbb D \subset \mathbb C$ is the unit disc.
-These cases will be considered in Sections \ref{subs:C} and \ref{subs:D}, respectively.
-The Lie algebra of $\Aut M$ is then explicitly known.
-For a given Lie algebra element $\psi$ the condition on $U$ amounts to a first-order linear ODE which can be integrated explicitly.
-It might have a global non-zero solution or not.
-Each of the obtained pairs $(\psi,U)$ is then by a conformal isomorphism of the domain brought to a form which is more convenient for further processing.

-In Section \ref{subs:summaryRT} we order the obtained pairs $(\psi,U)$ by another criterion, namely whether the vector field $\psi$ has a zero in the domain $M$ or not.
-In the first case the zero can be placed at the origin, the domain is a disc with radius $R \in (0,+\infty]$, the conformal automorphisms are the rotations of the disc, and $U(z) = z^k$, $k \in \mathbb N$.
-In the second case the domain is a vertical strip $(a,b) + i\mathbb R$, where $-\infty \leq a < b \leq +\infty$, the automorphisms are vertical translations, and $U(z) = e^z$.
+In Section \ref{sec:cubic_class} we classify the solutions $(\psi,U)$ of \eqref{KillingConditionU}, where $\psi$ generates a subgroup of automorphisms of $M$, up to conformal isomorphisms.
+We distinguish two cases.
+In the first case the domain can be transformed to an open disc with radius $R \in (0,+\infty]$, the generated conformal automorphisms are the rotations of the disc, and $U(z) = z^k$, $k \in \mathbb N$.
+In the second case the domain can be transformed to a vertical strip $(a,b) + i\mathbb R$, where $-\infty \leq a < b \leq +\infty$, the automorphisms are the vertical translations, and $U(z) = e^z$.
 We shall refer to these cases as the rotational and the translational case, respectively.

-The trivial solution $U \equiv 0$ which exists for every $\psi$ is treated in Section \ref{subs:0} and corresponds to the Lorentz cone $L_3$.
+The trivial solution $U \equiv 0$ of \eqref{KillingConditionU} which exists for every $\psi$ corresponds to the Lorentz cone $L_3$ in the case of a hyperbolic domain.